 - Apply for unemployment.
 If you qualify for this government benefit, consider using the assistance to help while you look for work.

-Contracting the coronavirus may qualify you for disability benefits if you’re unable to work.
-However, you’ll need to prove your diagnosis and complete the waiting period first.
-If you’re considering whether to buy a new disability insurance policy, many companies will provide coverage even if you bought a policy just before getting the coronavirus.
+Getting the coronavirus could qualify you for disability benefits if you’re unable to work for a long period of time.
+You’ll need to prove your diagnosis and complete the waiting period first.
+If you’re considering whether to buy a new disability insurance policy, many companies will provide coverage even if you bought a policy right before becoming ill.

 Questions about disability insurance for the coronavirus